stijnwop/manureSystem/docs/VEHICLES.md

 - hasFillArm: `true/false` if the mod has a ManureSystem fill arm (e.g. normal fill arm or docking arm)
 - hasFillArmReceiver: `true/false` if the mod allows ManureSystem fill arms to fill from it's fillVolume (e.g. containers)

 In this example we're going to add connectors, the pump motor and a fillarm.
-In order to tell that to the ManureSystem mod we do the following:
+In order to tell that to the `ManureSystem` mod we do the following:
 ```xml
 <manureSystem hasConnectors="true" hasPumpMotor="true" hasFillArm="true"/>
 ```

-If your mod also supports to receiver just simply add the `hasFillArmReceiver="true"` attribute.
+If your mod also needs support for fillarm receiver just simply add the `hasFillArmReceiver="true"` attribute.

 ## Setting up the PumpMotor
-> In order todo this step you need to make sure you configured the `hasPumpMotor` entry from the chapter `Determine what to add`.
+> In order todo this step you need to make sure you configured the `hasPumpMotor` entry from the chapter [Determine what to add](https://github.com/stijnwop/manureSystem/blob/master/docs/VEHICLES.md#determine-what-to-add).

 For the pump motor we have a couple of configuration possibilities.